pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 In your first unneeded encounter LG for **Magikarp**:

 - Use 9F
+- Swap Master Ball x2 in rival name with Old Amber in brightness
 - Swap HM04 in TLP2 with Max Potion x0 in roaming
 - Swap HM04 again with BLUE in text pointer
 - Swap TM50 x0 1 above with Pokedex, also 1 above